-Sponsored by The Kennickell Group, and Wilson Morris
+Sponsored by The Kennickell Group, Wilson Morris, Savannah Economic Development Authority, Pamela & Peter Voss

 Sponsored in part by Stephanie & Michael Reardon